 2. Ignore it: If you continue overloading the tendon (running, jumping etc), you will continue to have pain.
 Pain is the body’s way of telling you to stop and decrease the load.
 A customised exercise program will find the best load for you to work with.

-3. Cortisone Injections: There is no good clinical evidence of the effectiveness of cortisone injections, some studies show they may even accelerate tendon degeneration (Coombes et.
+3. Cortisone Injections: There is no good clinical evidence for the effectiveness of cortisone injections, some studies show they may even accelerate tendon degeneration (Coombes et.
 Al. 2010).
 Any effect they have is often short-term, up to 2 months.
 They are also invasive and can be uncomfortable to have.
 It is encouraged to persist with a good exercise based rehabilitative program before embarking down this route.

 4. Stretch your tendon: When you stretch you compress the tendon; this compressive load may aggravate it further.
 With insertional Achilles tendinopathy (when the pain is located towards the heel), stretching the calf will put excessive compressive loads on the tendon.
 A small amount of stretching may be okay as long as it does not cause pain.
 If you are symptomatic (if it hurts to stretch) it is wise to back off the stretching for now.